mictab/CS50/README.md

 # CS50
-my code for Harvard CS50
+This rep contains my code for the course problems for CS50 at Harvard University.
-# Test